 Next, we found a rather interesting place called the English Coast (Igirisu Kaigan in Japanese or イギリス海岸).
 Igirisu Kaigan is named that way by a local famous person, Kenji Miyazawa, due to its geological similarities with Dover Beach in England.
 Kenji himself was a renowned poet and children’s literature author born and raised in Hanamaki.
 He published various works related to locations in Hanamaki.
 Too bad the tide was high when we visited the coast; nary a rock can be seen.

-Approaching midday we took a bus to the festival ground, Osawa Onsen Sansuikaku.
-After around 1 hour we arrived at the destination and was greeted by big red banners.
-We were a bit early; no one else there but us.
+Approaching midday, we took a bus to the festival ground, Osawa Onsen Sansuikaku.
+After around 1 hour, we arrived at the destination and were greeted by big red banners.
+We were a bit early; no one else was there but us.
 So we spent some time adoring the main protagonist of the festival, the gorgeous Konsei-sama, a huge phallic, sacred object about 1,5 meters tall made from morning wood.
 It’s long, big, and heavy, around 100 kilograms in weight, which will turn on everyone at first sight.

-When the city officials made some speech next to Konsei-sama, I could not contain my smile.
-Where else could you find government functionaries talk next to a magnanimous penis, encouraging more visitors to come and see the festival, celebrating the so-called tradition?
+When the city officials made a speech next to Konsei-sama, I could not contain my smile.
+Where else could you find government functionaries talking next to a magnanimous penis, encouraging more visitors to come and see the festival, celebrating the so-called tradition?
 Only in Japan, I guess.
 It was awesome to see how excited the honchos were.

 After the speech came along the performance.
 First, there was this weird dance: two guys in a costume similar to the Chinese lion dance and an old guy accompanying them.
 Then a demon came out of nowhere holding two small phallic-shaped sticks.
-He then teased the female audiences repeatedly in a fashion that could actually be considered as harassment if not in a festival atmosphere (lol).
-The head priest then exchanged the sticks with bigger ones (still phallic-shaped), which excited the demon who proceeded to hit the taiko and performed a very cool show, together with several other performers in the background.
+He then teased the female audience repeatedly in a fashion that could actually be considered harassment if not in a festival atmosphere (lol).
+The head priest then exchanged the sticks with bigger ones (still phallic-shaped), which excited the demon, who proceeded to hit the taiko and performed a very cool show together with several other performers in the background.

-After Konsei-sama received a vigorous cleaning that would surely enhance his prominent erection, the head priest recited some prayers and everyone bowed.
-He would then be lowered into the hot water where the girls awaited in patience for a chance of stardom.
+After Konsei-sama received a vigorous cleaning that would surely enhance his prominent erection, the head priest recited some prayers, and everyone bowed.
+He would then be lowered into the hot water, where the girls waited patiently for a chance of stardom.
 Riding Konsei-sama is believed to bring good fortune in matchmaking, fertility, and safe birth.
 Hence, the reason why he is popular among younger women.
 After all, it’s always good to be healthy and fertile, no?

-One by one they let the younger girls ride Konsei-sama in a circular fashion.
+One by one, they let the younger girls ride Konsei-sama in a circular fashion.
 I could not help but laugh at the view.
 It was hilarious.
-I could see the mix of bewilderment, a tint of embarrassment and excited expression upon the girls’ faces — all at the same time as if they enjoyed it thoroughly being on top of the mount.
+I could see the mix of bewilderment, a tint of embarrassment, and excited expressions upon the girls’ faces — all at the same time, as if they enjoyed thoroughly being on top of the mount.
 All in all, it was a good sport.